mariuskarlsen/OpenGL/README.md

 OpenGL

 Just compile and run.
-The libs is located inside the solution directory.
+The libs are located inside the solution directory.